shuiruge/arxiv-suggestion/README.md

 Example
 ------

 The following is a simple instance.
-You can following this pattern of usage, make it your own.
+You can just follow this pattern of usage to make it your own.

 ---